rcompat/rcompat/HACKING.md

 Exceptions to this rule are justified in case one or more major runtimes fail to properly implement or use WinterTC interfaces.
-For example, Node's `http` module does not use proper `Request` objects in its servers.
+For example, Node's `http` module does not use proper `Request` objects in its http module.

 ## Setup